Mehemmed-Kazimzade/FlashcardApp/README.md

-Certainly!
-Based on your project structure and our previous discussions, here's a comprehensive `README.md` file tailored for your FlashcardApp:

----

 # FlashcardApp

 FlashcardApp is a modern, responsive flashcard application built with React and Material UI.
 It enables users to create, manage, and practice flashcards across various decks, featuring a built-in timer, progress tracking, and performance analytics.